PubSec-Security-DevNet/poncho/README.md

 The Docker container can be set up to just use Gunicorn on port 8000, or it can use Nginx as a frontend to Gunicorn and provide SSL support.
 To set up Nginx with SSL, copy `poncho.conf.example` to `poncho.conf` in the `docker/nginx` folder and modify it to your environment.
 Add your certificate to the `docker/nginx` directory and name it `cert-bundle.crt`.
 This file should include any intermediate certs if needed.
 Then, add your certificate's private key file to the `docker/nginx` directory and name it `cert.key`.
 There are two options for step 6 below based on if you're using just Gunicorn or Nginx.

 1. Clone the Poncho repository: `git clone https://github.com/PubSec-Security-DevNet/poncho.git`.
-2. (Initital Setup Only) Create a Docker volume for poncho's database: `docker volume create ponchodb`
+2. (Initial Setup Only) Create a Docker volume for poncho's database: `docker volume create ponchodb`
-3. (Initital Setup Only) Copy config.yaml.example to config.yaml and edit.
+3. (Initial Setup Only) Copy config.yaml.example to config.yaml and edit.
 Add Umbrella and OpenAI API credentials and make other modifications as required. `cp config.yaml.exmple config.yaml`
 4. (Initial Setup Only & Optional) Configure Nginx as a web proxy, see above.
 5. Build the Docker container: `docker build -t poncho-image . --no-cache`
 6. Run the container: